 - Number of populations samples

 - Deme sizes

-- Sample sizes and sampling times
+- Sample sizes, sampling times and inbreeding

 - Growth rates

 - Migration matrices

 - Historical events

 - Genetic information

 NUMBER OF POPULATIONS SAMPLES

 This section begins with a comment line.
 On the second line, the first item should be the number of samples (or demes) to simulate.
 Additional items on the second line are ignored.